Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI think we've had so many.

-Speaker AWe've only been together a few years and it's been quite a short amount of time.
+Speaker AWe've only been together a few years and it's been quite a short amount of time, but we've done so much.

 Speaker AI can't remember when that was.